-The Cost estimation is based on the number of factors like the group size, pick-up place(Dehradun/Uttarkashi), and add-ons needed(like backpack offloading, accommodation before and after the trek; drop off point(Dehradun/Haridwar).
-Generally, the price ranges from 50-60K INR/head.
+The Cost estimation is based on the number of factors like the group size, pick-up place(Dehradun/Uttarkashi), and add-ons needed(backpack offloading, accommodation before and after the trek; drop off point(Dehradun/Haridwar).
+Generally, the price ranges from 50-60K ₹ INR.
 Go to the cost inclusion section for details.
 Drop an email to avail group & early birds’ offer.

-The regions of Garhwal and Kumaon borders on China and Nepal and are the most famous for their holy sites including Gangotri, the source of India’s most sacred River Ganga.
-Located at the very center of the great Himalayan chain, Garhwal and Kumaon contain a host of 7,000-meter peaks such as Nanda Devi, Kamet and Trishul, and sub-7,000-metre expedition peaks such as the stunning Shivling, as well as over 250 peaks above 5500 meters.
+Positioned at the very center of the great Himalayan chain, Garhwal and Kumaon contain a host of 7,000-meter peaks such as Nanda Devi, Kamet, and Trishul, and sub-7,000-meter expedition peaks such as the stunning Shivling, as well as over 250 peaks above 5500 meters.

-The Garhwal Himalayas are characterized by unsurpassed mountain scenery with soaring ridges, deep valleys and huge glaciers and this trek takes us right into the heart of the area.
+The Garhwal Himalayas are characterized by unsurpassed mountain scenery with soaring ridges, deep valleys, and huge glaciers and this trek takes us right into the heart of Garhwal Himalayas.